KPInc425/odin-tasks/README.md

 !!!--New Idea/Recodes--!!!
--Remove edit buttons for due/start Date and add datetime input when displaying tasks -check that "uniqueID" isn't already being used in ALL PROJECTS -Refactor project selection logic in AddEditButtonsSelected_EL and el_displayNewTaskCard
+-Remove edit buttons for due/start Date and add datetime input when displaying tasks -set default duedate for project?
+-check that "uniqueID" isn't already being used in ALL PROJECTS -Refactor project selection logic in AddEditButtonsSelected_EL and el_displayNewTaskCard

 -Re-display current project card when taskProject is changed

+-Feature: Ability to "complete" tasks > adds to CompletedTaskArray for each project (Maybe a Total Task Done array as well)
 -Feature: Save data somewhere other than localStorage
 -Feature: Allow a "favorites" section where you can pin tasks from different projects
 -Feature: Display ALL tasks from ALL projects